ranjith8888/Assesment_Iden/README.md

 7) Finally, the script saves the collected team member data in a formatted JSON file (team_members.json).
 Completion: The script prints a confirmation message and closes the browser.

+Code Overview

+code is written example.py file
+To run the script we need to use below command
+cmd: python example.python
+After succesfull run of the script we need to given the below notion login credentials Enter your notion email: goudp1234@gmail.com
+Enter your notion Password:123456
+After entering this credentials ,then it opens a Chromium browser and navigate to Notion's login page.It autologins and populates 100 team members